jFarrow02/devops-bootcamp/ch07-docker/01-what-is-container.md

 - One command to fetch container and start, regardless of host machine OS

-- Simplifies deployment by eliminating dependenciy version conflicts and miscommunication of deployment configuration details
+- Simplifies deployment by eliminating dependency version conflicts and miscommunication of deployment configuration details